DevMystical/AutoDankMemer/README.md

 ## Configuration

-- Open `AutoDankMemer.py` and go to the python list on line `209`.
+- Open `AutoDankMemer.py` and go to the python list on line `210`.
 Edit it and remove any modules you don't want to use.
-- Keep the list on line #208 intact and use it as a template. `"crime"` is disabled on line `209` by default.
+- Keep the list on line #209 intact and use it as a template. `"crime"` is disabled on line `210` by default.
 - Open `BotConfig.json`.
 - Have a bot in a server with yourself and Dank Memer.
 - Place the bot's token in the space which reads `BOT_TOKEN`.
 - Place your own user token in the space which reads `USER_TOKEN`.
 - Enable discord developer mode if it is not already on.
 - Copy the Channel ID where you want to start out and put it, as a string, in `CHANNEL_ID`.
 (This can be changed once the bot is running, see the list of commands for more details)
+- If you have another account that you want to use to control the bot, put it as a string inside of `AUTHORIZED_USERS` which is a list.
+The account of `USER_TOKEN` will always be allowed to use the bot so do not add it to this list.
 - Optionally, include the `trivia.json` in the same folder as the script is running to let it always get trivia questions correct.